Client Initiated a Chargeback (Dispute)

 When a charge is disputed, you have three options:

-- Our payment processor will withdraw the charge amount, plus the charge-back fee of $15 per transaction, from your bank account.
+- Our payment processor will withdraw the charge amount, plus the chargeback fee of $15 per transaction, from your bank account.

 We'll need a response from you on how to proceed, and will send you a reminder if needed.
+If you don't respond, the client automatically wins and retains the disputed amount.

 Recommended Evidence to Contest the Chargeback